It’s been over a year since the UK voted to leave the EU in the EU Referendum, and we still don’t know what that means for any of us.

 Taxes and book prices may change

-Because of poor exchange rates, British authors need to make a decision—charge the same and make less profit, or charge more and make the same amount of profit.
+On the other hand, overseas authors will make less.
+They’re left with a difficult decision: charge the same and make less profit, or charge more and make the same amount of profit.

 However, by charging more, authors risk deterring readers.